okta/okta.github.io/_source/_posts/2019-07-22-servlet-authentication.md

 Next, we're going to make some config changes that do the following:

-Remove the generic JSP servlet
+- Remove the generic JSP servlet
-Add a context parameter for the Okta domain, which is later used by the Context Listener Add in a `profile` servlet which will handle viewing the user's profile Add in a listener for an authenticated servlet.
-This will allow us to set up the authentication context via the `AuthenticationServletContextListener` class.
+- Add a context parameter for the Okta domain, which is later used by the Context Listener
+- Add in a `profile` servlet which will handle viewing the user's profile
+- Add in a listener for an authenticated servlet.
+This will allow us to set up the authentication context via the `AuthenticationServletContextListener` class

 Open the `src/main/webapp/WEB-INF/web.xml` file and remove the sections that look like this: